ABOUT

 (Photo by Patrick Rutherford)

 David Holper has done a little bit of everything: taxi driver, fisherman, dishwasher, bus driver, soldier, house painter, bike mechanic, bike courier, and teacher.
-He has published a number of stories and poems, including two collections of poetry, The Bridge (Sequoia Song Publications) and 64 Questions (March Street Press).
-His poems have appeared in numerous literary journals and anthologies, and he has recently won several poetry competitions, in spite of his contention that he never wins anything.
+He has published a number of stories and poems, including three collections of poetry, Language Lessons: A Linguistic Hejira (Deeper Magic Press, 2023), The Bridge (Sequoia Song Publications) and 64 Questions (March Street Press).
+He won the Synkroniciti award for best poem in the Sept. issue, 2023, second place in relationships category for Write from the Heart Anthology 2023, the Barbara Curiel Award for a poem titled “Depaysement” in Toyon 2018, the Noctua Review poetry contest for spring 2017, the Rotting Post humor competition for fall 2016, and the Jodi Stutz prize from Toyon 2017 for his poem “Cana de Azucar.”
+Additionally, he was nominated for a Pushcart by Relief Journal for a poem called “Doubt.”
 He lives in Eureka, California, far enough the madness of civilization that he can still see the stars at night and hear the Canada geese calling.
-He served as the City of Eureka’s first poet laureate from August 2019-August 2021.
+He served as the inaugural Poet Laureate for the City of Eureka from August 2019-August 2021.